Suyash-Tiwari/FTP-based-Code-Judge/README.md

    c) LIST : List all files in server. <br/>
    d) QUIT : Exit the program. <br/>
    e) DELE : Delete a file from server. <br/>
-4) For additional information about kindly refer to readme.txt
+4) For additional information kindly refer to readme.txt